dylanljones/lattpy/README.md

 latt.set_periodic(axis=0)
 ````

-To view the buildt lattice the `plot`-method can be used:
+To view the built lattice the `plot`-method can be used:
 ````python
 from lattpy import simple_square